RoboSail/RoboSail/hardware/compass/CompassREADME.txt

-How to use Electronic Compass for RoboSail boats using Adafruit LSM303 3-axis magnetometer and 3-axis accelerometer
- * basic operation to verify hardware and connections (compassBasic)
- * basic operation with Orientation library (compassTest)
- * hard-iron calibration program to get values for other programs (compassCalibration)
+How to use Electronic Compass for RoboSail boats using Adafruit LSM303 3-axis magnetometer and 3-axis accelerometer 1 basic operation to verify hardware and connections (compassBasic) 2 hard-iron calibration program to get values for other programs (compassCalibration) 3 basic operation with hard-iron calibration (compassBasicwithCalibration) 4 basic operation with hard-iron calibration and Orientation library (compassTest) 5 tilt-compensated operation (compassBasicwithCalibrationandTilt)
- * tilt-compensated operation

 In the "Libraries/Orientation" folder:

-Orientation.cpp - Library for tilt calibrated compass readings Orientation.h - Header file for library compassTest - Example of how to use Orientation library (get values from compassCalibration first) compassCalibration - Code to use to determine hard iron calibration
+Orientation.cpp - Library for tilt calibrated compass readings Orientation.h - Header file for library

 In the "hardware/compass" folder:

-compassBasic - Raw accelerometer and magnetometer readings compassBasicwithCalibration - hard iron and axis orientation correction (same as CompassTest with hardiron correction) compassBasicwithCalibrationandTilt - roll, pitch, yaw, and heading
+compassBasic - Raw accelerometer and magnetometer readings and prints to the screen compassCalibration - Code to use to determine hard iron calibration compassBasicwithCalibration - hard iron and axis orientation correction (same as CompassTest with hardiron correction) compassTest - Example of how to use Orientation library (get values from compassCalibration first) compassBasicwithCalibrationandTilt - roll, pitch, yaw, and heading